ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 $$
 INF_{pot}= \frac{w_{s1}}{b + 1} - \frac{w_{s1}}{b +1} \cdot [1 - (1 - A_s)^{\frac{b + 1}{b}}]
 $$
 Note that the shape parameter *b* is related to the heterogeneity within each grid cell.
 For a totally homogeneous grid cell *b* approaches zero, which reduces the above equations to a simple 'overflowing bucket' model.
 Before any water is draining from the soil to the groundwater zone the soil has to be completely filled up.
-See also red line in figure 2.9: e.g. a soil of 60% soil moisture has 40% potential infiltration capacity.
-A b value of 1.0 is comparable to a leaking bucket.
-See black line in figure 2.9: e.g. a soil of 60% soil moisture has only 10% potential infiltration capacity while 30% is draining directly to groundwater.
-Increasing b even further than 1 is comparable to a sieve (see figure 2.10).
+See also red line in the Figure below: e.g. a soil of 60% soil moisture has 40% potential infiltration capacity.
+A $b$ value of 1.0 (see black line) is comparable to a leaking bucket : e.g. a soil of 60% soil moisture has only 10% potential infiltration capacity while 30% is draining directly to groundwater.

+![](E:/DEV/GitHubDesktop/GitHubRepo/lisflood_manual/media/image27.png)

+***Figure:*** *Soil moisture and potential infiltration capacity relation.*

+Increasing $b$ even further than 1 is comparable to a sieve (see figure below).
 Most of the water is going directly to groundwater and the potential infiltration capacity is going toward 0.

-![](E:/DEV/GitHubDesktop/GitHubRepo/lisflood_manual/media/image27.png)

-Figure 2.9 Soil moisture and potential infiltration capacity relation

 ![](E:/DEV/GitHubDesktop/GitHubRepo/lisflood_manual/media/image28.png)

-Figure 2.10 Analogy picture of increasing Xinanjiang empirical shape parameter b
+***Figure:*** *Analogy picture of increasing Xinanjiang empirical shape parameter* $b$.

 [🔝](#top)